Michelle-L/Tendermint-Core-DEV-SESSIONS/README.md

 ##### Tendermint Core Weekly Devs Meeting - weekly team call

-##### Tendermint Core Monthly Community Call - invitation to community project to present and lead Q&A with the TCD team.
+##### Tendermint Core Monthly Community Call - invitation to community projects to present and lead Q&A with the TCD team.

 # Information: